MR-ant1/Social-Network-front-React/README.md

 <details>
 <summary>SUPER ADMIN</summary>

-It works like feed with a map iterating cards, but this time all users and posts are bringed from DB and only super_admin (access controled at beginning of function) can delete any user excepting himself from DB.
+It works like feed with a map iterating cards, but this time all users and posts are bringed from DB and only super_admin (access controled at beginning of function) can access.

 ![alt text](img/SuperAdminLogic.png)